franBec/pollitoDev/content/en/blog/2023-07-19-what-separates-me-from-the-rest-of-my-colleagues.md

 {{< youtube OkGLoQ1H_eo >}}

-I don't know if this is a green or red flag, but this is a thing that I carry from my univeristy days: I'm totally down of making your system work, not matter how much it takes.
+I don't know if this is a green or red flag, but this is a thing that I carry from my univeristy days: I'm totally down of making your system work, no matter how much it takes.

 I don't have kids, nor pets, nor any other responsibility in life, so I'll dedicate 99% of my breathing energy getting the thing done is enough motivation is found.
 Though gonna be honest, frustration is a real thing that can stop anyone's train of thought.